GluuFederation/docs-ce-prod/3.1.2/source/index.md

-!!!
-Note
-    The Gluu website is down for maintenance.
-It will be restored shortly.
-If you need to get in touch, open a [support ticket](https://support.gluu.org) or [schedule a call](https://gluu.youcanbook.me/).

 # Gluu Server Community Edition (CE) 3.1.2 Documentation
 ## Introduction
 The Gluu Server is a container distribution of free open source software for identity and access management (IAM).
 With a Gluu Server, you can offer a central authentication and authorization service for many SaaS, custom, open source and commercial web and mobile applications.